-Upon the closing of this offering, our management board and supervisory board members, and senior management, combined with our shareholders who owned more than 5% of our outstanding ordinary shares before this offering, will, in the aggregate, beneficially own approximately 57% of our share capital.
-Assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range on the cover of this prospectus, if our 5% shareholders and their affiliated entities purchase all of the \$20 million of our ordinary shares they have indicated an interest in purchasing in this offering, the percentage of our ordinary shares beneficially owned by our management board and supervisory board members, senior management and shareholders who owned more than 5% of our outstanding ordinary shares before this offering will, in the aggregate, increase to approximately 66% of our ordinary shares.
+Upon the closing of this offering, our management board and supervisory board members, and senior management, combined with our shareholders who owned more than 5% of our outstanding ordinary shares before this offering, will, in the aggregate, beneficially own approximately 55% of our share capital.
+After giving effect to purchases by our 5% shareholders and their affiliated entities in this offering, and assuming no exercise of the underwriters' option to purchase additional ordinary shares, the percentage of our ordinary shares beneficially owned by our management board and supervisory board members, senior management and shareholders who owned more than 5% of our outstanding ordinary shares before this offering will, in the aggregate, increase to approximately 63% of our ordinary shares.
 As a result, if these shareholders were to choose to act together, they would be able to control all matters submitted to our shareholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of supervisory board directors and approval of any merger, consolidation or sale of all or substantially all of our assets.